spacedsweden/shins/source/includes/_sms.md

 ```

-*An ActiveNumbers instance represents a Twilio phone number purchased from Twilio, ported to Twilio, or hosted on Twilio in your account.*
+*An ActiveNumbers instance represents a Sinch phone number purchased from Sinch, ported to Sinch, or hosted on Sinch in your account.*

 ### Properties